carneliansearch/carneliansearch.com/src/insights/all-roads-lead-to-the-board.md

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\__

-*This piece was written by Allan, our Director and Founder.*
+*This piece was written by Allan, Founder and Director of Carnelian*

 *Other posts by Allan include:*